6s096-iap24/6s096-iap24.github.io/_pages/home.md

 - Attendance and active participation is *highly encouraged* to facilitate an enriching learning environment for everyone

 ### OFFICE HOURS
-- Will be updated soon.
+- See Piazza for details.

 ### GRADING